 Opportunities

+I will likely be recruiting Ph.D. students through the Biological Sciences Graduate Program at Clemson University to begin Fall 2026.
+If interested, please reach out several months before Clemson's application deadline of December 1st.
 I intend to guide students in their research and in their careers, while encouraging them to explore their independent interests.
 My goal as a mentor is ultimately to foster an environment that leaves students feeling safe, confident, and empowered in their abilities as both scientists and critical thinkers.
 I believe in structured goal-setting, in the clear communication of expectations (of both the mentor and mentee), and developing a work-life balance.
 Students admitted to the lab can expect to receive rigorous training in ecology, data science, science communication, and project management.
 While many students may go on to work as ecologists in academia, the government, or at non-governmental organizations, others may choose to pursue careers in data science, policy, or something different entirely.
 I fully support this diverse set of career paths as a graduate advisor.
 I plan to work with students to determine what their primary research interests and long-term career goals are, and to develop a plan of action to achieve these goals.

 What is expected of graduate students in the lab?